-- 6.1 A student shall be eligible to appear for the semester end examinations, if student acquires a minimum of 75% of attendance in aggregate of all the subjects/ courses (excluding attendance in mandatory courses environmental science, human values and professional ethics, gender sensitization Lab, NCC/NSO and NSS) for that semester. - 6.2 Shortage of attendance in aggregate up to 10% (65% and above, and below 75%) in each semester may be condoned by the college academic committee on genuine and valid grounds, based on the student's representation with supporting evidence. - 6.3 A stipulated fee shall be payable towards condoning of shortage of attendance. - 6.4 Shortage of attendance below 65% in aggregate shall in no case be condoned. - 6.5 Students whose shortage of attendance is not condoned in any semester are not eligible to take their end examinations of that semester.
+- 6.1 Attendance in all classes (Lectures/Laboratories/Project Work) is compulsory.
+The minimum required attendance in aggregate of all the subjects/ courses including the attendance of mid-term examination / Laboratory etc. is 75%.
+Two periods of attendance for each theory subject shall be considered, if the student appears for the mid-term examination of that subject.
+A student shall not be permitted to appear for the Semester End Examinations (SEE), if his attendance is less than 75% (excluding attendance in mandatory courses environmental science, human values and professional ethics, gender sensitization Lab, NCC/NSO, NSS and Industrial Training) for that semester. - 6.2 Condoning of shortage of attendance (between 65% and 75%) up to a maximum of 10% (considering the days of attendance in sports, games, NCC, NSS activities and Medical grounds) in each semester shall be granted by the College Academic Committee on genuine and valid grounds, based on the student's representation with supporting evidence. - 6.3 A stipulated fee shall be payable towards condoning of shortage of attendance. - 6.4 Shortage of attendance below 65% in aggregate shall in no case be condoned. - 6.5 Students whose shortage of attendance is not condoned in any semester are not eligible to take their end examinations of that semester.
 They get detained and their registration for that semester shall stand cancelled.
 They will not be promoted to the next semester.
-They may seek re-registration for all those subjects registered in that semester in which student was detained, by seeking re-admission into that semester as and when offered; in case if there are any professional electives, the same may also be re-registered if offered.
+They may seek re-registration for all those subjects registered in that semester in which student was detained, by seeking re-admission into that semester as and when offered; in case if there are any open electives, the same may also be re-registered if offered.
 However, if those electives are not offered in later semesters, then alternate electives may be chosen from the same set of elective subjects offered under that category. - 6.6 A student fulfilling the attendance requirement in the present semester shall not be eligible for readmission into the same class.